CharityTeam/New-Project3--backend/README.md

 Shoutouts:

-a shoutout to my team, jackie, ghadeer and trever.
+a shoutout to my amazingteam, jackie, ghadeer and trever.

 Resources:

-we used figma to create the wireframe and prototypes. https://www.figma.com/files
+we used figma for the prototypes. https://www.figma.com/files

 A link to my repo: